OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ### Memory Management

-- Have the basic ability to locate and mix memory issues
+- Locate and fix memory issues in an operating system
-- Define reasons on memory management issues
+- Get around the issues of fragmentation when memory is requested
-- Begin to know the importance of memory in OS
+- Come up with the best situational strategy for managing space in general

 ### Segmentation